oVirt/ovirt-site/source/uncategorized/engine-tools.html.md

 ### Tools TODO

-1.  standardize all tools usage and make it consistent
+1. Standardize the usage of all tools and make them consistent
-2.  create common infra both for java programs and for the wrapping scripts e.g functions to fulfill classpath dependencies etc.
+2. Create common infrastructure both for Java programs and for the wrapping scripts e.g. functions to fulfill classpath dependencies, etc.
-3.  use comon paths for all
+3. Use comon paths for all
 4. Use a single logger library (apache-commons-logging)